shuai132/rpc_core/README.md

 * Compatible with any connection type (serial port, TCP, etc.)
 * RAII-based Dispose for automatic request cancellation
 * Timeout and retry settings
-* Supports `std::future` interface
+* Support `std::future` interface
 * Customizable message types with implementations for `Flatbuffers` and `JSON`
-* Support automatic serialization of primitive types and most STL containers
+* Support automatic serialization of primitive types and most STL containers, and custom types by `RpcCore_DEFINE_TYPE`

 ## Requirements